Computer Made for the Masses, not the Classes

 "The Artistic Alter Ego of the Atari ST"

-- It is estimated that around 1 million STE units were sold
+- It’s estimated that 1 million STE units were sold worldwide

 "Computer Made for the Masses, not the Classes"